Chrischn/Project-Tessera/README.md

 ## Versioning

 [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/Chrischn/Project-Tessera/tags).
+For the versions available, see the [tags on this repository](https://github.com/Chrischn/Project-Tessera/tags) [WORK IN PGORESS].

 -------
 ## Authors